Z4urce/VRC-Haptic-Pancake/README.md

 2. A vibration motor for each tracker.
 I recommend [this one.](https://www.aliexpress.com/item/1005004653448729.html "Link to Aliexpres")

 # Guide
 1. Let's 3D print the pancake!
+You can use any material, but using a TPU will grand an extra dampening effect what can improve your tracking.
 2. Put the motor inside.
 If it feels lose, use a bit of duct tape on the side.

 ![Promo picture that demonstrates how it works](Images/pancake.png)